out-of-cheese-error/gooseberry/README.md

 * `references` - List of annotation IDs for any annotations this annotation references (e.g. is a reply to)
 * `{{ display_name }}` - Display name of annotation creator.
 This may not be set.

 See the [Handlebars Language Guide](https://handlebarsjs.com/guide/#what-is-handlebars) for more on templating.
+You can also make use of the helpers from [handlebars_misc_helpers](https://lib.rs/crates/handlebars_misc_helpers).

 Some examples for using the list keys and for formatting dates are shown below for different systems:

 * mdBook